 Both Alaskan Malamutes and Siberian Huskies are “wolf hybrids.”
-As such, they’re both similar in many ways, including their looks and temperament.
-However, there are a few notable differences between the two.
+For this reason, they’re both similar in a lot of ways, including looks and temperament.
+However, there are a few crucial differences between a Malamute and Husky.

-Neither the Alaskan Malamute nor Siberian Husky are overly cuddlesome.
-But because both breeds were bred to pull sleds, both are energetic, active and strong.
-Huskies tend to be more sociable, while Malamutes are naturally more aloof.
+Neither the Alaskan Malamute nor Siberian Husky make good cuddle dogs.
+But since both breeds were bred to pull sleds, both will be energetic, active and strong.
+Huskies tend to be more sociable, while the Malamutes are more aloof.

 Of course, there’s much more to these arctic dogs when comparing the two.
-In this article, we’ll describe both the breeds’ origins and examine all the similarities and differences between these two amazing dogs.
+In this article, we’ll take a deep dive into both dog breeds.
+Plus, we’ll describe both the breeds’ origins and compare the similarities and differences between these two amazing dogs.